-A United Nations (UN) report revealed on Tuesday that the Venezuelan authorities’ repression of the protests against the results of the July 28 elections reached an unprecedented level of violence, resulting in the commission of human rights violations.
-The report was conducted by the Independent International Fact-Finding Mission on the Republic of Venezuela and examined the human rights situation in Venezuela between September 1, 2023, and August 31, 2024.
+A United Nations report stated Tuesday that the Venezuelan authorities’ repression of the protests following the July 28 elections reached an unprecedented level of violence, including the commission of human rights violations.
+The report was conducted by the Independent International Fact-Finding Mission on the Republic of Venezuela and examined the human rights situation in the country between September 1, 2023, and August 31, 2024.

-During this period, the investigation outlined that Venezuelan authorities committed a series of violent acts to quell the massive protests that swept the country following the announcement of the presidential election results.
-This included deaths during protests, arbitrary detention, short-term enforced disappearances, inhuman treatment, and torture.
+During this period, the investigation outlined that Venezuelan authorities’ acts to quell the massive protests that swept the country following the announcement of the presidential election results.
+Abuses included deaths during protests, arbitrary detentions, short-term enforced disappearances, inhuman treatment, and torture.

 Furthermore, the report pointed out that many of the arrested people had to endure torture and degrading treatment, including electric shocks, beating, immersion in cold water, and sexual abuse.
 The report also recorded an increase in the restrictions on civic rights and intensive harassment of the work of journalists and civil society organizations.